mapattacker/cheatsheets/git.md

     * ``git config --global --unset alias.YourAlias``: to remove the set alias

 ## Some Git Commands
+   * `git status`: shows which branch you are at, and changes not set for commit
    * `git pull`: pull all contents from github repository into local repository
+   * `git add 'foldername/scriptname.py'`: stage specific files for committing
+   * `git reset`: unstage all files set for committing
    * `git config --global user.name "Jake Teo"`: set username.
 Will show in commit message
    * `git config --global user.email "xxx@gmail.com"`: set email.
 Will show in commit message
    * `git log`: show commits for the day